Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 This term originated in the 1930s due to New Jersey’s agricultural roots.

 A New Jersey term is used to refer to a fight or an argument.
-It can also be used to refer to an intense competition or game.

 This term originated in New Jersey’s blue-collar neighborhoods.